zachleat/zachleat.com/_posts/2026-09-15-table-of-contents.md

 ---
 > …and another one.

-This little web component has two modes: progressively enhance a hierarchy of server rendered `<ol>` or `<ul>` elements (or conveniently client render them for you if they don’t exist) to highlight which are currently visible in the viewport.
+This little (zero CSS) web component has two modes: progressively enhance a hierarchy of server rendered `<ol>` or `<ul>` elements (or conveniently client render them for you if they don’t exist) to highlight which are currently visible in the viewport.

 I pulled this code out of the [`table-of-contents.webc`](https://github.com/11ty/tugboat/blob/main/_components/table-of-contents.webc) component from the [WebC Tugboat starter project](https://tugboat.11ty.dev/) for standalone use.